Intelligent LiDAR Navigation: Leveraging External Information and Semantic Maps with LLM as Copilot: Experiments

-We conducted tests across 4 first-floor cases and 37 trials to evaluate our system, comparing it to the ROS move\_base package with and without clearing the obstacle layer of global map between trials.
+With the above mentioned 37 trials in 4 cases we comprehensively test the whole navigation system and compare our method to the ROS move\_base baseline, with and without clearing obstacle layer of the global map of move\_base between trials.
 Note that the results from move\_base without obstacle layer clearing closely approximated the actual shortest path in later trials in one case.
-But in real life implementation, the global map needs periodic clearing to prevent sensor noise, environmental changes, or dynamic objects from being treated as permanent, which can hinder navigation.
+But in real life implementation, the global map needs periodic clearing to prevent sensor noise, environmental changes, or dynamic objects from being treated as permanent.
+The performance is evaluated based on the total navigation path length and whether the robot enters restricted areas.